qparis/Python-Lighting-System/Readme.md

   - You may use songs.csv.template file
   - Write:
     - First column: the exact name of the track
-    - Second column: the name of the effect you want to please
+    - Second column: the name of the effect you want to play
     - Third column: ignored for now
     - Fourth column: the timestamp when you want the effect to be triggered